torsten-liermann/systemd-docker/README.md

 Note: `systemd-docker` should be in a folder which is part of `$PATH` to be able to use it globally, otherwise
       use a absolute path like f.ex. `ExecStart=/opt/bin/systemd-docker ...`

-The example below show a typical unit file, here for a Nginx container:
+The example below shows a typical `systemd` unit file using systemd-docker, here for a Nginx container:
 ```ini
 [Unit]
 Description=Nginx